Subscribe to updates

 Independent Remuneration Panel: Review of Members' Allowances

-The council was scheduled to discuss the Independent Remuneration Panel's review of members' allowances.
+The council was scheduled to consider the Independent Remuneration Panel's Review of Members' Allowances.

 Recommendations from the Constitution and Governance Committee